-12. Conditions after arrival - all international passenger arrivals
+11. Conditions after arrival - all international passenger arrivals

-- (1) An international passenger arrival who enters Victoria under clause 10(1) must, for the period between when they arrive in Victoria and until the day that is 14 days after the person arrived in Australia: - (a) comply with all general post-entry conditions; and - (b) carry and present on request to an authorised officer, Victoria Police Officer or a Protective Services officer (or other person under such person's direction): - (i) their valid international passenger arrival permit (unless they are a child under 12 years and 2 months of age and travelling with a person who holds a valid permit); and
+- (1) An international passenger arrival who enters Victoria under clause 10(1) must, for the period between when they arrive in Victoria and until the day that is 7 days after the person arrived in Australia: - (a) comply with all general post-entry conditions; and

-- (ii) an acceptable form of identification; and - (iii) if applicable, evidence of their COVID-19 PCR test results in accordance with clause 13(1); and - (iv) international acceptable evidence or international acceptable certification to show that: - (A) they are fully vaccinated or a medically exempt person; or - (B) if younger than 12 years and 2 months of age, at least one of their parents or guardians is fully vaccinated or is a medically exempt person; or - (C) if at least 12 years and 2 months of age and less than 18 years of age and not: - 1. fully vaccinated or a medically exempt person; or - 2. travelling unaccompanied, at least one of their parents or guardians is fully vaccinated or is a medically exempt person.
+- (b) carry and present on request to an authorised officer, Victoria Police member or a Protective Services Officer (or other person under such person's direction): - (i) an acceptable form of identification; and - (ii) if applicable, evidence of their COVID-19 PCR test results in accordance with clause 12(1) or clause 13(1); and - (iii) international acceptable evidence or international acceptable certification to show that: - (A) they are fully vaccinated or a medically exempt person; or - (B) if younger than 12 years and 2 months of age, at least one of their parents or guardians is fully vaccinated or is a medically exempt person; or - (C) if at least 12 years and 2 months of age and less than 18 years of age and not: - 1. fully vaccinated or a medically exempt person; or - 2. travelling unaccompanied, at least one of their parents or guardians is fully vaccinated or is a medically exempt person.

-13. Additional conditions after arrival - all international passenger arrivals except adolescents who are not fully vaccinated and are not a medically exempt person
+12. Additional conditions after arrival - all international passenger arrivals except adolescents who are not fully vaccinated and are not a medically exempt person

-- (1) An international passenger arrival who enters Victoria under clause 10(1) (other than under clause 10(1)(c)) must: - (a) if they are required to self-quarantine under paragraph (e), travel immediately and directly to the premises in Victoria where they will self-quarantine; and - (b) if they are required to self-quarantine under paragraph (e), whilst in direct transit to their place of self-quarantine in Victoria, only leave their vehicle for the purposes of: - (i) obtaining medical care or medical supplies; or - (ii) accessing toilet and bathroom facilities; or - (iii) paying for fuel; or - (iv) purchasing essential items; or - (v) purchasing takeaway food or drink; and - (c) if leaving their vehicle for a permitted reason in paragraph (b):
+- (1) An international passenger arrival who enters Victoria under clause 10(1) (other than under clause 10(1)(c)) must: - (a) if they are required to self-quarantine under paragraph (e), travel immediately and directly to the premises in Victoria where they will selfquarantine; and - (b) if they are required to self-quarantine under paragraph (e), whilst in direct transit to their place of self-quarantine in Victoria, only leave their vehicle for the purposes of: - (i) obtaining medical care or medical supplies; or - (ii) accessing toilet and bathroom facilities; or - (iii) paying for fuel; or - (iv) purchasing essential items; or

-- (i) wear a face covering at all times unless, in accordance with the pandemic orders in force, an exception from the requirement to wear a face covering applies to the person; and - (ii) practise physical distancing; and - (iii) keep detailed records of each place they stop; and - (d) complete: - (i) a COVID-19 PCR test; or - (ii) if specified in the International Arrivals and Aircrew Testing Requirements, a COVID-19 rapid antigen test and comply with the COVID-19 rapid antigen test procedure, within 24 hours of arrival in Victoria if the person is in Victoria at any time within 24 hours of arrival in Australia and has not already taken either a COVID-19 PCR test or if applicable, a COVID-19 rapid antigen test and complied with the COVID-19 rapid antigen test procedure, within 24 hours of arrival in Australia; and
+- (v) purchasing takeaway food or drink; and - (c) if leaving their vehicle for a permitted reason in paragraph (b): - (i) wear a face covering at all times unless, in accordance with the pandemic orders in force, an exception from the requirement to wear a face covering applies to the person; and - (ii) practise physical distancing; and - (iii) keep detailed records of each place they stop; and - (d) complete: - (i) a COVID-19 PCR test; or - (ii) if specified in the International Arrivals and Aircrew Testing Requirements, a COVID-19 rapid antigen test and comply with the COVID-19 rapid antigen test procedure, within 24 hours of arrival in Victoria if the person is in Victoria at any time within 24 hours of arrival in Australia and has not already taken either a COVID-19 PCR test or if applicable, a COVID-19 rapid antigen test and complied with the COVID-19 rapid antigen test procedure, within 24 hours of arrival in Australia; and